 Half of the emergency notification system providers researched highlighted reporting and analytics as a key platform feature.
 When looking at reporting and analytics, you will want functionality that lets you:

 Integrations come in many shapes and sizes, from pre-built integrations that allow simple synchronisation, to API connections that support advanced read and write capabilities.
-To get the most out of your emergency mass alerting platform, you want a solution offers both.
+To get the most out of your emergency mass alerting platform, you want a solution that offers both.

 Ideally, the platform will integrate with your HR system or software like Active Directory.
 This ensures the contact details in your emergency notification platform are always up-to-date.
 Any details added, updated, or removed in your HR system can be automatically synced across.

-The ability to integrate with other communication tools like Microsoft Teams, Slack, Skype, and Office 365 also open up new emergency alerting channels.
+The ability to integrate with other communication tools like Microsoft Teams, Slack, Skype, and Office 365 also opens up new emergency alerting channels.
 Giving you yet another way to connect with employees and key stakeholders and increase reach.

-Many of the crises that will afflict your organisation or institution will be concentrated on a specific location.
+Many of the crises that will afflict your organisation or institution will be concentrated in a specific location.
 Geofencing functionality in an emergency notification system lets you draw a virtual fence over a specific area on a map and send messages to all employees within the fenced area.

 Adoption of the feature by the wider business is one of the biggest issues with geofencing.
 Given the option, most employees do not wish to have their devices and geographic location tracked by their employers.
 Even if the unpopular decision is made to track company devices, you can’t be certain the devices employees are assigned are on their person.